Home SUSTAINABILITY Water Stewardship

 • Our Policy

-Please refer to our publicly available Water Policy for more information about our dedication to minimizing water discharges, reducing water usage intensity and enhancing water availability and quality.
+Please refer to our publicly available Water Policy for guidance on minimizing water discharges, reducing water usage intensity and enhancing water availability and quality.

 • Our Vision and Ambition

-Five of our breweries are situated near three watersheds that have been identified as experiencing “high water stress” in India.
-We have reaffirmed our objective to attain an average water usage rate of 2.0hl/hl in the APAC region, encompassing areas with high water stress by 2025.
+We have reaffirmed our ambition to attain an average water usage rate of 2.0hl/hl in the APAC region, encompassing areas with high water stress by 2025.

 Our Approach